lewisl9029/toc/README.md

   toct
   ```

-  You can debug karma tests using a browser on your host machine remotely by pointing it to http://localhost:8101.
+  You can debug karma tests on your host machine remotely by pointing any browser to http://localhost:8101.

 - Install new dependencies using jspm using the toc-dev container:
   ```